 Amplifiers do just what their name entails: they amplify the sound that’s produced by the input source you’re listening to.

 Amplifiers are sold based on the number of speakers they can power.
 A one channel amplifier is only capable of powering one speaker (usually a subwoofer), whereas a five channel amplifier can power a total of five speakers.
-Make sure you know how many speakers you’ll need to power in your system before purchasing an amp.
+Make sure you know how many speakers you’ll need to power in your system.

 Types of Speaker Systems